Friday, April 20, 2012

 Tuesday night: The Yankees made the Minnesota Twins pay for Carl Pavano's beating them the night before.
 CC Sabathia (1-0) pitched into the 8th, allowing only 4 hits and 1 walk, 3 runs.
 In contrast, the Yankees got to Nelson Liriano (0-2) early, knocking him out of the box with 4 runs in the 3rd, including Andruw Jones' 2nd home run of the season.
 Yankees 8, Twins 3.

 Wednesday night: I was actually supposed to go to this one, but my ticket source's source fell through.
 Good thing, because with my bad tooth I wouldn't have been able to go.
-Hiroki Kuroda (1-2), heard the Bronx boo-birds for the first time, as he didn't have anything: 10 hits (although no walks) and 6 runs and he didn't get out of the 5th.
+Hiroki Kuroda (1-2), heard the Bronx boo-birds for the 1st time, as he didn't have anything: 10 hits (although no walks) and 6 runs and he didn't get out of the 5th.
 Twins starter Jason Marquis (the Staten Island native is 1-0) wasn't much better, but better enough.
 Both bullpens were actually pretty good.

 Robinson Cano hit his 1st homer of the season, and the Yanks went into the bottom of the 9th trailing 6-4.
 Matt Capps (3rd save) closed it out for the Twins, but the Yanks made it interesting.
 Derek Jeter hit his 4th homer, and Mark Teixeira came soooo cloooose to tying it up, but his drive was caught in the right-field corner for the last out.
 John Sterling, on WCBS, had me thinking it was out.
 (He does that sometimes.
 It's one of those things that contradicts his frequent missive to his broadcast partner, Suzyn Waldman: "You know, Suzyn, you just can't predict baseball.")
 Twins 6, Yankees 5.